Cognition: Others

 Cognitive processes can be conscious or unconscious.
 Conscious processes, such as attentively solving a math problem step by step or recalling a vivid memory, involve active awareness.
-Unconscious processes, such as low-level processes underlying face recognition and language processing, operate automatically in the background without the individual's awareness.
+Unconscious processes, such as the low-level processes underlying face recognition and language processing, operate automatically without the individual's awareness.
 Phenomenal consciousness involves a qualitative experience of mental phenomena, whereas access consciousness is an awareness of information that is available for use but not actively experienced at the moment.
 Various theories of the cognitive function of consciousness have been proposed.
-They include the idea that consciousness integrates diverse forms of data and makes information globally available to various subsystems.
-Other theories argue that consciousness improves social interaction by fostering self-awareness in social contexts and that it allows for increased flexibility and control, particularly in novel situations.
+One asserts that consciousness integrates diverse forms of data and makes information widely available to different subsystems.
+Other theories argue that consciousness improves social interaction by fostering self-awareness in social contexts or that consciousness allows for increased flexibility and control, particularly in novel situations.

 A related distinction is between controlled and automatic processes.
-Controlled processes are actively guided by the individual's intentions, like when a person deliberately shifts attention from one object of perception to another.
+Controlled processes are actively guided by the individual's intentions, such as when a person deliberately shifts attention from one object of perception to another.
 These processes are flexible and adaptable to new situations but require more cognitive resources.
 Automatic processes, by contrast, happen unconsciously, are effortless, and require fewer cognitive resources.
-By becoming familiar with a task, a cognitive process that was initially controlled can become automatic, thereby freeing up cognitive resources for other tasks.
+By becoming familiar with a task, a process that was initially controlled can become automatic, freeing up resources for other activities.
 For example, as a novice driver becomes experienced, they can automatically handle the car and adapt to road and traffic conditions while gaining the ability to engage in a conversation at the same time.

 Metacognitive processes deal with information about other cognitive processes.

 Consciousness is closely related to metacognition, which encompasses any knowledge or cognitive process that deals with information about cognition.
 Some forms of metacognition only manage or store information about other aspects of cognition, like knowing that one can recall a specific memory.
 Others play an active role in monitoring and regulating ongoing processes, like changing a problem-solving strategy upon realizing that the previous one was ineffective.
 Metacognitive skills tend to improve the performance of other cognitive skills, particularly when dealing with complex tasks.